aiida-vasp/aiida-vasp/README.rst

 Installing the plugin
 ---------------------

+..
+  Keep this comment as it is used for including these steps in the install section of the docs.
+  It includes everything past the next line.
+  Start installation description

 #.
 If you are already using `AiiDA`_, simply activate the virtual environment associated with it, here assumed to be located in ``~/env/aiida-vasp``::

    $ source ~/env/aiida-vasp/bin/activate